-If you’ve been Googling how to become a professional organizer (maybe you found my free course and are using it to get your side hustle off the ground), certification has probably been on your mind.
+If you’ve been Googling how to become a professional organizer, certification has probably been on your mind.

 NAPO and the BCPO have tons of resources floating around about starting your business, and a lot of them are all about starting the path towards certification.
 And seriously, this can be one of the most overwhelming places to start.
 I know, you’re an organization-savvy, details-oriented kind of boss babe… so you want to make sure you dot all of your i’s and set yourself up for serious success.
 Before you hit the panicked-and-overwhelmed stage, pour yourself some wine and relax… I’ve broken down the steps into tiny bite-sized nuggets you can actually process.